Xon77/Live4Bubbles/README.md

 ### 🎵 Pattern structure
 - 🔴 Track preset (saves and recalls all parameters below),
-- 🔵 code line / pattern (of the tab in Pulsar),
+- 🔵 Code line / pattern (of the tab in Pulsar),

 ### ⏱️ Timing
 - 🟠 `d1` to `d8` - Tempo (speed control),